BLK Art Group: Institutional impact and legacy

-The group exhibited from 1982–83 in The Pan-Afrikan Connection, touring to Ikon Gallery, Birmingham, Trent Polytechnic in Nottingham; King Street Gallery in Bristol; and the Africa Centre in London and The `Herbert Gallery in Coventry.
-In 1983–84 the touring exhibition The BLK Art Group was held at the Herbert Art Gallery in Coventry, Battersea Arts Centre and again the Africa Centre.
-In 1988 Eddie Chambers curated the exhibition Black Art: Plotting the Course.
+The group exhibited from 1982 to 1983 in The Pan-Afrikan Connection, touring to Ikon Gallery, Birmingham, Trent Polytechnic in Nottingham; King Street Gallery in Bristol; and the Africa Centre in London and The `Herbert Gallery in Coventry.
+In 1983–84, the touring exhibition The BLK Art Group was held at the Herbert Art Gallery in Coventry, Battersea Arts Centre and again the Africa Centre.
+In 1988, Eddie Chambers curated the exhibition Black Art: Plotting the Course.

 The group's critique of the institutional racism of Britain's art world was part of the impetus that led to The Other Story, a seminal survey of African and Asian artists curated by Rasheed Araeen at London's Hayward Gallery in 1989, as well as the founding of the Association of Black Photographers and the establishment of Iniva, the Institute of International Visual Art.
 Piper and Chambers themselves have both gone on to achieve veteran status as educators, writers and curators.

 In 2011, the Blk Art Group Research Project was set up by Keith Piper, Claudette Johnson and Marlene Smith.